tanimaraeliassantos/laravel-project2/README.md

 # Testing in Laravel

-This is a project to learn how to write tests in Laravel.
+This is a project to practice writing tests in Laravel.

 ## About Laravel